rodolfoalmeid/Docker_Study/README.md

 kubectl uncordon <node name>
 ```

-> __Note 1__ >
+  > __Note__
    > Be aware that pods running on the Drained node will be started on the available nodes of the cluster, but once the node is uncordoned, it will not be started back in the uncordoned node.
 The pods will remain running on the nodes and just new pods will be started on the uncordoned node.

-> __Note 2__ >
+  > __Note__
    > Pods will be started in other nodes if they were deployed as deployments.
 If a pod is deployed manually in a node, it cannot be started in a different node.
 The node will be deleted if using ```--force``` flag.

 ## Upgrading K8s with kubeadm